Understanding the Childhood Obesity Epidemic

 by William Cochran, MD

 “Doctor, is my child overweight?”
 “Oh no, it is just baby fat and he’ll grow out it.”
-Is your son or daughter obese or overweight?
+Does your son or daughter have excess weight or obesity?
 Is it indeed just baby fat, and will they outgrow it?

 Pediatric obesity is now of epidemic proportions in the United States.
 Pediatric overweight and obesity now affects more than 30 percent of children, making it the most common chronic disease of childhood.